 Some ways to improve your cash flow are relatively quick to apply to your business, including invoicing promptly and effectively.
 Ensure you clearly communicate your terms to your customers and follow up as soon as an invoice is outstanding.
 Some businesses also offer an incentive to their customers for early payment.

 You should also review your payment terms with your suppliers to see if they can be extended.
 Consider pulling back on non-essential expenses.
-If you hold stock, can you reduce the amount of inventory and still operate as effectively?
+If you hold stock, for example, can you reduce the amount of inventory and still operate as effectively?

 If you experience a temporary cash flow crunch, short-term financing options such as lines of credit or small business loans may help.
 These can provide the necessary funds to bridge the gap until your cash flow improves.
 It's essential to consult with a licensed financial advisor if you're considering these options.